As of osquery 1.8.2+ the Windows builds are feature-complete but provide a limited set of tables compared to macOS and Linux.

-Each osquery tag (release) is published to chocolatey for our supported versions: https://chocolatey.org/packages/osquery/
+Each osquery tag (stable release) is published to chocolatey for our supported versions: https://chocolatey.org/packages/osquery/

-By default Chocolatey will install the binaries, example packs, example configuration, and an openssl certs bundle to
+By default Chocolatey will install the binaries, example packs, example configuration, and an OpenSSL certificate bundle to

 C:\ProgramData\osquery and nothing more.
 You can pass Chocolatey the

 --params='/InstallService' flag or make use of osquery's

 --install flag with

 C:\ProgramData\osquery\osqueryd\osqueryd.exe --install to install a Windows system service for the osqueryd daemon.